 Think about risks you’re taking that you don’t need to (or want to), and eliminate them.

 Rarely is a risk necessary with enough forward planning, so we just have to realise that tendency within ourselves to embrace risk and not indulge it unnecessarily.
-Some risk is OK, but there’s enough risk in life.
+Some risk is OK, but there’s enough risk in life!

 When working on something together that’s routine, appoint one person in charge.

-Things go a lot easier if there are two distinct roles: a head chef and a sous chef.
 The sous chef can provide input, but the head chef decides what is done and by whom.
 This reduces needless discussion.
 We can switch roles for other situations.

 When something is mission-critical, we must both carefully do it, not just double-check each other’s work.

 Double performing means both members of a couple doing a task, even if only mentally.
 We both have to apply 100% of our brains to it.
-We check our own calendars, and do our own maths.
+We check our own calendars, and do our own math.

 Think about tasks that are non-urgent now but which will become urgent, time-consuming, expensive, and stressful later, and do them now!